OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting.md

 | unsubscribe_packet_data               | Command and Telemetry Server | Deprecated                        |
 | unsubscribe_server_messages           | Command and Telemetry Server | Deprecated                        |

-The following API methods are new in OpenC3 5:
+The following API methods are new in COSMOS 5:

 | Method             | Tool                         |
 | ------------------ | ---------------------------- |